-This page contain information about Shishi, a free implementation of the Kerberos 5 network security system.
+This page contains information about Shishi, a free implementation of the Kerberos 5 network security system.

 The goals of this project are:

-Shishi is licensed under the GPL, and the Shishi manual is licensed under the FDL.
+Shishi is licensed under the GPLv3, and the Shishi manual is licensed under the GFDL.

 Refer to the Shishi Manual web page for links to the manual in all formats; however, quick links to the most popular formats:

-Shishi has received very little real-world testing and should be considered alpha quality.
+Shishi has received some real-world testing and should be considered stable, although it is still a fairly young implementation.
 Basic support for acquiring and managing tickets are working, as well as serving requests in a Key Distribution Center daemon.
 DES, 3DES and AES cipher suites are supported.
 A PAM module for host security is included, as well as a Shishi port of a rsh/rlogin client.

 A telnet client and server with Kerberos authentication is supported via GNU InetUtils.
 A SSH client and server with Kerberos authentication is supported via GSS and GSS-LSH.
 A IMAP server with Kerberos authentication (GSSAPI SASL mechanism) is supported via GNU MailUtils.
 A IMAP command line client with Kerberos authentication (GSSAPI SASL mechanism) is supported via GNU SASL, which also provide authentication (including Kerberos 5 via GSSAPI) via the SASL API for any application.